vercel/next.js/errors/page-without-valid-component.md

 If the file is not meant to be a page, and instead, is a shared component or file, move the file to a different folder like `components` or `lib`.

 If the file is meant to be a page, double check you have an `export default` with the React Component instead of an `export`.
-If you're already using `export default`, make sure the returned valid is a valid React Component.
+If you're already using `export default`, make sure the returned value is a valid React Component.